1959 Cadillac Coupe de Ville

 General Motors (GM) advertising illustration for the full 1959 range of cars – Chevrolet Impala and Chevrolet Corvette, Cadillac, Pontiac convertible, Oldsmobile and Buick

-GM advertising for the full 1959 range – Chevrolet Impala and Chevrolet Corvette, Cadillac, Pontiac convertible, Oldsmobile and Buick
+GM advertising for the full 1959 range – including Chevrolet Impala and Chevrolet Corvette, Cadillac, Pontiac convertible, Oldsmobile and Buick

 Simply awesome - Excessive and outrageous styling with the world’s largest tail fins on a production automobile!
 Cadillac’s design philosophy at the time was heavily influenced by jet aircraft and the global space race.
 This can be seen in the tail light design representing the exhausts of a jet.